 It’s been clear for some time that President Obama made the political calculation that he does not want any of the Bush tax cuts to expire.
-He doesn’t want to be the guy in 2012 running for President on having “raised taxes during a time of recession.”
+He doesn’t have to be the guy in 2012 running for President on having “raised taxes during a time of recession.”

 But the President also doesn’t want the political blowback of angering people who cheered him on the campaign trail when he promised to let the tax cuts expire.
 And so rather than just come out and just say that, he’s been actively trying to kill a Chuck Schumer deal to keep them from expiring on income of more than $1 million a year.
 It was a plan that put the GOP in an awkward position, and had thrown them off message in recent days — hard to be the people fighting for the 315,000 families who fall into that category over the 2 million set to lose their unemployment benefits by the end of the year.